 Do you prescribe medication?

-My dog bites- can you still see him?
+My dog bites – Can you still see him?

 Yes.
 Many dogs that get aggressive in a vet clinic (or anywhere else where they feel anxious) are totally fine at home and allow the exam and any treatment just fine.
-In some dogs the exam will be a lot less hands on, but I gain a lot of information by simply observing.
+In some dogs the exam will be a lot less hands on, but we can gain a lot of information by simply observing.
 Occasionally it’s safer for all involved if the dog is muzzled.
 Very rarely dogs are so anxious, that they can only be examined under sedation in a clinic, but it usually makes sense to have a first check up at home, to establish whether that’s needed or not.

 Having the vet come to you is easy.